Municipal Service Schedule for Remembrance Day 2016

-• Citizen Service Centres, libraries and municipally-operated recreation facilities and pools will be closed.
+- Citizen Service Centres, libraries, pools and municipally-operated recreation facilities will be closed.

-• Garbage and recycling collection are unaffected by this holiday and will proceed as usual.
-Landfills and the Recycling Centre will be open.
+- Household garbage and recycling collection which falls on Remembrance Day will be changed to Saturday, November 12.
+Landfills and the Recycling Centre will remain open.
 Please make sure your garbage is at the curb by 7 a.m. as pick-up times may vary.

-Free parking will be available at municipal parking lots and meters for those attending the ceremony.
+Free parking will be available at municipal parking lots and meters for those attending the Remembrance Day Ceremony.

 Everyone is encouraged to wear red to show support and appreciation for Canadian Armed Forces.